United Response - Cornwall Supported Employment

 We do this through lots of programmes of support, funded through different sources.
 These enable us to offer free support to people and employers who need support.

-Also offering Supported internships.
-A longer programme of support and employability training for young people aged 16-24.
+For young people 16-24 with an educational healthcare plan (EHCP) we offer Supported internships.
 This will involve training in all aspects of employability, work tasters and work experience in real situations with the aim of progressing you towards paid work.

-Also offering the National Big Lottery 'Building Better Opportunities' programme for those aged 18+ in North Cornwall (Newquay up to the Devon Border).
-This programme is designed to help people address their barriers (both in their personal life through signposting to the appropriate organisation and in progressing towards and gaining sustainable work.
-The programme can provide support and training in a number of areas: Independent travel training, motivation and confidence building, personal appearance and hygiene, money management and budgeting, employment skills such as CV writing, interview preparation and skills, jobsearch, job applications and more.
+We are also partners in the National Big Lottery 'Building Better Opportunities' programme for those aged 18+ in both North Cornwall Atlantic to Moor (Newquay up to the Devon Border) and the West under the Who Dares Works covering Penzance to Lands End, Helston, Hayle and St Ives.
+This programme is designed to help people address their barriers (both in their personal life through signposting to the appropriate organisation and in progressing towards being more active in the community and gaining sustainable work.

 Who to contact

 - Parent organisation

 Truro Business Park

 We support people who have learning disabilities and employers throughout Cornwall.
 Our job coaches work out in the community to support people on a one to one basis at a venue comfortable to them.
 The address above is our main office base only.